 Day 11.
 Etosha National Park to Windhoek Highlights.
 Windhoek, Namibia.
 Accommodation.
 Urban Camp, Windhoek.Heading south, Windhoek (Windy-corner in English) is the capital of Namibia and is home to approximately three hundred thousand people, making it a relatively small capital by global standards.
 The city centre is characterized by German architectural buildings, a lasting reminder of the colonial history.
 In the evening explore the city and sample some of the local cuisines.

 Day 12.
-Windhoek to Ghanzi, Botswana Highlights.
-Kalahari Bushman Walk, Botswana.
+Windhoek to Omaheke Region, Namibia Highlights.
+Kalahari Bushman Walk, Omaheke Region, Namibia.
 Accommodation.
-Ghanzi Trailblazers, Ghanzi.Leaving Windhoek, turning east our journey takes us into the Kalahari region crossing into Botswana.
-Our first stop in this remarkable country is at Ghanzi.
+Zelda's Guestfarm, Omaheke Region.Leaving Windhoek, turning east our journey takes us into the Kalahari region.
+Our first stop is the Omaheke Region, 20 km from the Botswana border post.
 Here in the midst of this dry and semi-barren terrain we meet the Bushman, the ancestors of the original hunters-gathers and have a guided cultural walk, learning their ways of life and how they work with nature.
-In the evening join the bushman around the open fire and experience their ancient dance rituals.

 Day 13.
-Ghanzi to Maun Highlights.
+Omakehe Region, Namibia to Maun, Botswana Highlights.
 Maun, Botswana.
 Accommodation.
-Sitatunga Camp, Maun.Travelling further east to Maun, the 5th largest town in Botswana and the gateway to the Okavango.
+Sitatunga Camp, Maun.Travelling further east we cross the border and head to Maun, the 5th largest town in Botswana and the gateway to the Okavango.
 Maun is a thriving tourist town with a mixture of new infrastructure and the local rondavel dwellings.
 Accommodation is based outside of town and it is here you can relax by the pool, take an optional flight over the Delta and pack for the following day’s adventure into the Okavango Delta.

 Day 14.
 Okavango Delta Highlights.
 Okavango Delta, Botswana.
 Accommodation.
 Elephant Bush Camp, Okavango Delta.This morning we board the transfer to the Poler meeting point in the Delta.
 Here the local Tswanian polers set up the boats ready for the adventure.
 Traverse in a mokoro (dug-out canoe) amongst the giant lily pads and meandering waterways to the tented camp, situated on an island in the middle of the African wilderness.
 Relax with a journal or a good book in the heat of the day and partake in an afternoon bush walk to learn about your surroundings and see the wildlife roam in its natural habitat.
 Once dusk hits, relish the starry night, the whistles of the birds and the cracking sound of an open fire.